Pablo-Molla-Charlez/Master_M2_Data_Science/README.md

 ## Directory Structure

 - `Algorithms_for_Data_Science`: Theory and Jupyter Notebooks of the most important algorithms used in Data Science.
+- `Semantic_Web_&_Ontologies`: Theory and exercises related to the **Semantic Web** and **Ontologies**, providing a solid understanding of foundational concepts and reasoning tasks.
+- `Signal_Processing`: Jupyter Notebooks with solved exercises and clearly explained theory, covering fundamental concepts and techniques in **Signal Processing**.

 ## Usage